 The police are now issuing Court Attendance Notices to attend court 8 weeks from the date of being charged or more.
 If you have received a Court Attendance Notice this may be very worrying.
 You may prefer that the matter be dealt with quickly.
 It may be possible to have your matter listed before the Court and dealt with at an earlier date.
 We have successfully liaised with the Courts and the Police to have some matters listed early and settled quickly.
 Please contact Fourtree Lawyers on 1300 529 444 to see if your matter qualifies.

 An appeal is an application to a higher court when you believe that the decision in the lower court was incorrect.
 In most cases, it is an appeal from the Local Court to the District Court.
 There are three main types of appeals: severity, conviction and annulment.

 If you have been found guilty in the Local Court but believe the penalty was too harsh, an appeal to the District Court can be made.
 Once the appeal has been lodged, the original sentence and/or penalty is ‘stayed’.
 This means that the penalty is put on hold until the outcome of the appeal.

-If you have been sentenced to a term of imprisonment, and make a severity appeal application, you can apply for bail and if granted, you will be realised on bail until the outcome of the appeal.
+If you have been sentenced to a term of imprisonment and make a severity appeal application, you can apply for bail and if granted, you will be released on bail until the outcome of the appeal.